ottotsuma/Melvor-Classes-Species/README.md

 The shop sells item charges for a Concert Pass.
 * Purchase Cost: Concert Pass Half (A) + Concert Pass Half (B) + 10M GP
-* When equipped in the offhand and has charges, the concert pass will provide skill xp for the skills the teacher supports.
+* When equipped in the offhand and has charges, the concert pass will provide skill xp for the skills the single_species supports.
 * Drop rate for Concert Pass Halves is 0.00075% or roughly equivalent to the Ancient Ring of Skill and Ancient Ring of Mastery drop chance from Fishing with a special chance of 5%.

 ![Concert Pass](images/concert-pass.png)